Providence Seaside Hospital: History

 Providence Seaside Hospital is a 24-bed critical-access hospital located on the Oregon coast in the resort community of Seaside.
 Just 75 minutes from Portland, this picturesque area is a favorite day-trip and vacation destination for people from Portland and beyond.

 The Providence Seaside hospitalist program consists of daytime coverage only, with hospitalists working 7 a.m. to 7 p.m.
 Nights are covered through a collaborative effort involving community primary care physicians and support from emergency room physicians.

-Providence Health & Services has invested significant resources in bringing cutting-edge medicine to this facility, including electronic health records, specialist and transfer center support, 24/7 diagnostic imaging services and regional CME opportunities.
-Our hospitalists also have access to regional online medical references, care pathway guidelines and order sets.

 Nestled between the Pacific Ocean and the Coast Mountain Range, Seaside is a beautiful place to call home and a wonderful place to practice medicine.

 In 1934, the former Mercer Hospital became Seaside Hospital.
 The city sold bonds in 1945 to pay for a new hospital, which opened the next year.
 In December 1967, the Oregon State Board of Health approved funds for a new facility to be located on land annexed into the city in January 1968.
 The hospital was previously located at South Franklin Street and S Avenue.
 Voters approved a $1.2 million bond in January 1968 to build a 55-bed hospital.
 A labor in February 2011 that started at the hospital led to a $1.9 million lawsuit when the baby died at a Portland hospital, with the lawsuit later settled.